AttentionSeekers/FarSightBERT/report/2.metho.typ

 - *Intermediate Linear Layer:* Accepts $19$ flattened feature maps and transforms those to $289$ dimensional latent space.
 - *LSTM Module:* The resulting $289$ dimensional vector is reshaped to a 3D tensor and passed through a single layer LSTM with a hidden state size of $300$.
 Although the input is non-sequential, the LSTM acts as a non-linear aggregator enabling richer interactions across transformed feature space.
 - *Output Layer:* Output from LSTM module is passed through a fully connected layer to produce the produce the logits to output 19 target classes.

+== Mixture of Experts (MoE) model
+As seen in @moe-hypo, we employ a Mixture of Experts (MoE) approach to effectively handle the heterogeneity present in clinical nursing notes.
+Rather than treating all notes identically, we leverage multiple specialized models trained on BioClinicalBERT embeddings, each potentially capturing distinct aspects of the clinical narrative.

+The conceptual foundation of our approach draws from the seminal work of @moe-orig, which established that conditionally routing inputs to specialized expert models can improve performance on heterogeneous data.
+We implement this through a gating network as illustrated in @fig-moe-model, which dynamically determines the optimal weighting of each expert model based on the characteristics of each incoming clinical note.

+This adaptive ensemble strategy allows our system to route different types of nursing documentation to the most appropriate expert models.
+For instance, notes containing primarily vital sign observations might be directed toward one expert, while notes focused on medication responses might be weighted toward another.
+The gating network learns these routing patterns automatically during training, effectively discovering latent note types and their corresponding optimal prediction strategies without requiring manual categorization.